techniq/layerchart/docs/src/routes/docs/guides/styles/+page.md

 If you can think of a way to define a color, Layerchart probably [supports it](#user-defined-options)!

-`"Canvas supports all" here?
-Not sure what text should be. `
+### Canvas

+Primitives rendered within Canvas layers support the same CSS classes and inline styles as Svg, allowing for use of `fill`, `stroke`, `font`, and even `paint-order`.
+Canvas layers also support CSS variables and light/dark mode, and will respond with media queries changes.

 ### Global CSS colors

+By default, LayerChart uses `currentColor` for default colors, but you can override these defaults by defining CSS variables in your global stylesheet.
+LayerChart defines a set of CSS variables that can be customized to change the default appearance of charts.

+- **--color-primary**: The primary color used for marks (e.g., lines, bars).
+- **--color-surface-100**: A light surface color used for surface/backgrounds.
+- **--color-surface-200**: A medium surface color used for surface/backgrounds.
+- **--color-surface-300**: A darker surface color used for surface/backgrounds.
+- **--color-surface-content**: The color used for text and content.

-Apply a Layerchart base "theme" in app.css to globally style base elements of your charts including primary color of chart visualization (ie line of LineChart), backgrounds, axises and text content.
+You can apply a base "theme" in `app.css` to globally style base elements of your charts including primary color of chart visualization (i.e. line of LineChart), backgrounds, axises and text content.

 #### User defined global CSS colors

 :::tip
 If you are not seeing the chart, or it is colored incorrectly, then the probably likely residesing in this file.
-Debug cia browser devtools to see CSS color variables.
+Debug via browser devtools to see CSS color variables.
 :::

 ```css title="app.css"